gopro/forgejs-samples/GETTING-STARTED.md

 {
     "plugins":
     {
+        "prefix": "./plugins/",
         "engines": [ ... ],
+        "instances":

-        "instances": [
+        [
             {
                 "uid": "simplebutton-previous",
                 "engine": "com.pluginmaker.simplebutton",
                 "options": {},
                 "events": {}
-        }]
             }
+        ]
     }
+}
 ````

-+ `uid` - the uid of the instance
++ `uid` - The uid of the instance.
-+ `engine` - the uid of the engine that will be used
++ `engine` - The uid of the engine that will be used.
-+ `options` - an object containing all the options specific to the plugin and this instance
++ `options` - An object containing all the options specific to the plugin and this instance.
-+ `events` - an object containing the events and their handlers for this plugin, like a mouse click or double click
++ `events` - An object containing the events and their handlers for this plugin, like a mouse click or double click.

 In `options`, we have all the options related to the plugin we are instanciating.
 All the available options should be written in the manifest of the plugin.
 For the *SimpleButton*, if we consult the manifest, we have :